vsbuffalo/scythe/README.md

 ### What does the numeric output from Scythe mean?

-For each adapter in the file, the contaminants removed by position are returned via standard out.
+For each adapter in the file, the contaminants removed by position are returned via standard error.
 For example:

     Adapter 1 'fake adapter' contamination occurences:
     [10, 2, 4, 5, 6]